valmirjunior0088/ulc/README.md

 ## Caveats

-To run the `run` definition:
-- A `main` function is defined in the C backend;
-- A `_start` function is defined in the WebAssembly backend.

-This means that you should avoid using these names for definitions.
+To run the `run` definition, a `main` function is defined.
+This means that you should avoid using `main` as the name of a definition.